Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 This condition is fulfilled when the `Object` is used by pressing the *Use* button of the controller while being touched or grabbed.

 #### Interaction in VR
 #### Interaction in Desktop Mode
-In order to use an object in Desktop mode, it needs to be grabbed before (see [Grab Condition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/default-conditions.html#grab-object)).
-A grabbed object
 #### Interaction Highlights

 ### Application Example